madhavarshney/react-native-desktop/docs/FAQ.md

 ### How would you best describe the role of the `react-native-desktop` repo?

-Also: what code should live there?
+_Also: what code should live there?
 A build tool?
-Housing build related code?
+Housing build related code?_

-Right now `react-native-desktop` repo contains original `react-native` code plus desktop support, so its role is `Substitution of react-native repo with desktop platform added`.
+`react-native-desktop` repo contains code for adding desktop support to `react-native`, so its role is "an extension of react-native for desktop support".
-I hope that soon we will cleanup repo and will leave only desktop-related code in it (no original react native code).
-Than role of repo will be `extension of react-native for desktop support`.

-In both cases this repo should contain code and tools required to create, build and deploy react-native applications for desktop.

 ### What repo was `react-native-desktop` originally forked from?